-Subject EE207 Subject Micropro ocessor Code EE2U7 Title (Departr (Department Elective) LTP 302 Credit 4 Subject Category DE Year 3 rd Semester V
+Subject Code t EE207 Subject Title roproces LTP 302 Credit 4 Subject Category DE Year 3 rd Semester V

 Objectives of the Course:

 - The student will learn how the hardware and software components of a microprocessor-based system work together to implement system-level features and integrating digital devices into microprocessorbased systems; - The student will learn the operating principles of, and gain hands-on experience with, common microprocessor peripherals such as timers, USART, and PPI; role of CPU, registers, and modes of operation of 8085 and 8086 microprocessor. - Learning Microprocessor instruction sets and learning assembly-programming styles, structured assembly language programming.